-(Note: Introduced by the Provincial government as part of the 2018-2019 provincial budget, the additional school tax on high-valued residential properties will be implemented in 2019.
-The additional tax rate is 0.2% on property values between \$3 million and \$4 million, and 0.4% over \$4 million, and is based on BC Assessment values, not averaged values.)
+(Note: The additional school tax on high-valued residential properties is 0.2% on property values between \$3 million and \$4 million, and 0.4% over \$4 million, is based on BC Assessment values, not averaged values.)

-Subject to the 2019 Revised Assessment Roll as well as Council's decision on tax distribution in April 2019, the impact of averaging presented in this report could change.
+Subject to the 2020 Revised Assessment Roll as well as Council's decision on tax distribution in April 2020, the impact of averaging presented in this report could change.